Eric Staal: Minnesota Wild (2016–2020)

 During the subsequent offseason, Staal, as a free agent, signed a three-year contract with the Minnesota Wild on July 1, 2016.
 In his first season with the Wild, Staal recorded 28 goals and 65 points.

 The 2017–18 season was a memorable one for Staal as he played his 1,000th game on March 19, 2017, and was also invited to his fifth NHL All-Star Game.
 Staal ended the season registering 42 goals, having his first 40 plus goal season since 2008–09.

 On February 25, 2019, Staal agreed to a two-year, $6.5 million extension with the Wild.
 On December 15, 2019, Staal became the 89th player all-time to score 1000 career points.

 Buffalo Sabres (2020–2021)

 After completing his fourth season with the Wild and entering his final season under contract, Staal was traded by Minnesota to the Buffalo Sabres in exchange for forward Marcus Johansson on September 16, 2020.

 Montreal Canadiens (2021)

-On March 26, 2021, the Buffalo Sabres traded Staal to the Montreal Canadiens in exchange for third and fifth-round picks in the 2021 NHL Entry Draft.
+On March 26, 2021, the Buffalo Sabres traded Staal to the Montreal Canadiens in exchange for third and fifth-round picks in the 2021 NHL entry draft.
+He helped the Canadiens get to the 2021 Stanley Cup Final, even scoring two game-winning goals in the playoffs.